Derrick1112/Nasa-Space-App/README.md

-3D CSS Solar System
+3D Web-based Space Probe Learning Platform
 ===================

-Solar System data visualisation done in HTML/CSS and a bit of Javascript.
+This is a visualisation of the NASA space probes built using HTML, CSS and JS.